 Parents & Guardians of Breakthrough Twin Cities students make a commitment to:

-- Understand and follow through with the six-year commitment that your child is making to Breakthrough Twin Cities
+- Understand and follow through with the six-year commitment that your child makes to Breakthrough Twin Cities

 - Ensure their child attends required program dates.

-- Attend required family events like: Back to Breakthrough, Parent Conferences, and Celebration.
+- Attend occasional required family events like: Back to Breakthrough, Parent Conferences, and Celebration.

 - Complete a family meeting/workshop with a Breakthrough staff member each year.

-- Proactively communicate with Breakthrough Twin Cities regarding your child’s academics, as well as changes in contact information.
+- Proactively communicate with Breakthrough Twin Cities regarding any changes in contact information.

 - Actively help your child raise any grades that fall below a B-.

 Have a question?
-Check out some of the more common inquiries we get about our program, and feel free to reach out to us for further information.
+Check out some of the more common inquiries we receive about our program, and feel free to reach out to us for further information.

 What commitments will I have to make to Breakthrough Twin Cities?